CRBroughton/ts-test-utils/README.md

 - IsUndefined - Check if a type is undefined
 - IsNonUndefined - Check if a type is not undefined
 - IsNullish - Check if a type is either undefined or null
+- IsNonNullish - Check if a type is neither undefined or null
 ## Installation

 To install `ts-test-utils` with Bun, run the following command: